 3. Notice and correct unconscious biases about women

 We all have biases, it’s unavoidable.
 However, the question is what we do about them.
-Being aware and managing your own biases is an important step toward supporting equality – and not just gender equality, it goes far beyond that.
+Being aware and managing your own biases is an important step toward supporting equality, and not just gender equality.

 Recognising biases in others and pointing them out is crucial here as well.
 Biases might also exist in systems like hiring and promotion processes, company culture, project distribution, etc.

 They might also exist in technology and the product you’re working on.
-Again, you can find some interesting resources at the bottom of this post that will be a great starting point to start educating yourself on how to recognise them!
+Again, you can find some interesting resources at the bottom of this post.
+These are a great starting point to start educating yourself on how to recognise them!

 4. Advocate for changing the environment and company policies